Tips for Selling In a Buyer's Market

 Aim to host your Open for Inspections on a variety of dates and times.
 Research whether other homes in your local market are hosting inspections and schedule yours around the same time.
 Prospective buyers may be more inclined to visit your property if they’re already in the area.
 It’s also advantageous if you offer inspections by appointment, as it gives buyers plenty of choices.

-Realestate.com.au have conducted studies with results claiming 86% of buyers use the internet as their primary method of searching for property.
-Get your property listed online to as many real estate websites as possible.
+Realestate.com.au have conducted studies that reveal some 86 per cent of buyers use the internet as their primary method of searching for property, which is why it is so important your property is listed on as many real estate websites as possible.

-If you choose to sell your property privately with us at buyMyplace, you’ll receive a Standard Listing on Australia’s leading websites like Realestate.com.au and Domain.com.au.
-We also provide opportunities to advertise on portals aimed at international buyers.
-If you live in a multi-cultural area, those sites may be a good idea to include in your marketing.
+If you choose to sell your property privately with us at buymyplace, you’ll receive a Standard Listing on Australia’s leading websites like Realestate.com.au and Domain.com.au, among five other sites.